crspybits/specification/meetings/README.md

 2. Push minutes to the main branch of relevant repository.
 3. Announce minutes URL.
 4. Improvements to the minutes can be PR'd.
 5. Approve minutes in a future meeting.
-Change minute's publication status to "Published".
+Change minutes' publication status to "Published".
 Merge minutes in PR if there is one, otherwise update the main branch.

 ## Roles in Meetings